radareorg/radare2-book/debugger/intro.md

     dm[?*]         show memory maps
     dw [pid]       block prompt until pid dies

-To restart your debugging session, you can type `oo` or `oo+` depending on your desired behavior.
+To restart your debugging session, you can type `oo` or `oo+`, depending on desired behavior.

     oo                 reopen current file (kill+fork in debugger) oo+                reopen current file in read-write